 Unwarranted pay differences

-Under statutory requirements in Sweden, Holmen conducts a survey of pay in its Swedish units every three years.
+Holmen prepares action plans and pay surveys at the Swedish units accordance with the Discrimination Act.
 The company identifies any pay differences between women and men who perform identical or equivalent tasks.
 The survey is conducted to identify, remediate and prevent unwarranted gender-related differences in pay and other terms of employment.
 Where unwarranted pay differences have been discovered, action plans have been adopted in consultation with the union organisations.